 The Match/Mismatch series is made up of personal stories told by the friends of Centre for Inclusive Design.
 Launched as part of International Day for People with Disability, Match/Mismatch challenges our preconceived notions of disability.
 It asks how can we be better at designing for disability to reach inclusion and how can we think about disability differently?

-Today we are launching our project Match/Mismatch to explore these questions.
-This idea of matching/mismatching is at the core of inclusive design.
-It rejects the idea disability as a trait, and instead looks at is as a mismatch between human needs and the design features of a product, built environment, system or service.
+Match/Mismatch explores the questions around matching/mismatching and the role of inclusive design.
+It rejects the idea of disability as a trait, and instead looks at it as a mismatch between human needs and the design features of a product, built environment, system or service.

-Take a listen below, get thinking and get questioning!
+Take a listen below, get thinking and start questioning.

 The match and mismatch of app accessibility

 Allan explores the concept of match through his favourite apps, and discusses how 'modernising' design can strip access away and create mismatch.

 Coral walks us through her technology matches - a purpose-made piece of assistive tech, and a customisable one that you probably have in your hand or pocket right now.